‘The Burgas Affair’: Novel by Ellis Shuman to be released in English

 The Bulgarian version, ‘Бургаската афера’ was released last year.
 Now, author Ellis Shuman is about to publish the original English version of his novel, entitled ‘The Burgas Affair’.

-It is a story which contains some reality, which is the terrorist attack at Burgas Airport in 2012, during which five Israeli tourists and one Bulgarian bus driver were murdered.
+It is a story which contains some reality: the terrorist attack at Burgas Airport in 2012, during which five Israeli tourists and one Bulgarian bus driver were murdered.
 In ‘The Burgas Affair’, the aftermath of the attack is fictional.

 An Israeli data analyst and a Bulgarian detective are tracking down those responsible.
 The two must establish whether the terrorists were assisted by a Bulgarian crime organization, in laying the groundwork for the attack.